babarbilal56/web-camera-app-react/README.md

     ```
    This might take a bit, but it's for the libraries we will be using for this project.

-   2. run application:
-    ```bash
-    npm start
-    ```
-   This might take a bit, but it's for the libraries we will be using for this project.

 ### WHERE TO START